PYTHONAWSNINJAS/ideal-octo-potato/README.md

 - [ ] Process for single folder in S3
 - [ ] Solve the limit of 512 in /tmp in aws lambda
 - [ ] Apply Black Code for optimisation - <https://github.com/psf/black>
+- [ ] Test with xlrd instead of openpyxl

 ## Fix for failed to solve with frontend dockerfile.v0